-Because this study is non-interventional, the decision to administer Obizur will be made prior to the enrolment of study subjects and is not mandated by study design or protocol.
-Data will be collected and registered in the electronic case report forms (eCRFs) as available per routine practice at the time of screening or during routine clinical practice.
-Data will not be actively requested if not available as the intention is to describe real-life clinical practice.
+Because this study is non-interventional, the decision to administer Obizur will be made prior to the enrolment of study subjects and is not mandated by study design or protocol.Data will not be actively requested if not available as the intention is to describe real-life clinical practice.

 The study will be implemented in selected countries sequentially, as the product becomes commercially available.
-The prospective cohort design will allow patients to be followed as they become exposed.
 The overall duration of the study from initiation (i.e., initiation of first site) to completion (i.e., end of data collection) is not predetermined.
 At each study site, all subjects to whom the treating physician decides to administer Obizur, and who meet inclusion/exclusion criteria, will be offered participation in the study.
 As Obizur is administered to control bleeding episodes in a medical/surgical emergency context, informed consent will be solicited from the subject or legal representative at the earliest possible time point, but should not exceed 30 days following the initiation of Obizur therapy.
-In case of death before subject's consent has been obtained, informed consent will be solicited from the next of kin, according to local regulations.
-In the event such consent cannot be solicited, data will be anonymised and source data verification will not occur, in order to maintain data privacy.
+In case of death before subject's consent has been obtained, informed consent will be solicited, data will be anonymised and source data verification will not occur, in order to maintain data privacy.
 This will occur where allowed by local regulations.